 Route 90.
 From a point on route 1 (U.S. 91) in Iron County near Beaver County line southeasterly to state road No. 11 (U.S. 89) at Spry in Garfield County (19 miles).

 SR 20 was not redefined at the same time.
-If we assume Spry to be located between Orton and Panguitch (consistent with the maps above and where the town cemetery is now), then this change would have put the eastern half of 90 on a proposed-but-never-built road.
+If we assume Spry to be located between Orton and Panguitch (consistent with the maps above and where the town cemetery is now), then this change would have put the eastern half of 90 on a proposed-but-never-built road, with 90 and 20 crossing somewhere in the mountains.

 But if we use the northern, GNIS location for Spry, it opens up another possibility for 90: the roads leading southeast from what's now I-15 exit 100 - Freemont Road and Dog Valley Road - provide a connection that matches every aspect of that description, even down to the mileage.
 According to Google Maps, those roads combined add to 19.4 miles.

-The SR 20 description was finally amended in 1953.
-Other than the conversion of its western terminus at US 91 to an I-15 interchange, the route has not changed since.
+However, the SR 20 description continued to indicate a western terminus in Paragonah before finally being updated in 1953.
+Since then, other than the conversion of its western terminus at US 91 to an I-15 interchange, the route has not changed.

 Route Photos